 Professional freelancers will have social media profiles (Twitter and LinkedIn, and perhaps Facebook) where companies like yours can get in touch with them.

-Make the virtual workforce work for your brand
+Make the blended workforce work for your brand

 Companies are increasingly realizing how the freelance economy is a big part of the solution to their content production problems.
 Studies showing that the freelancing industry is getting stronger and delivering great results for companies.